Brighton and Hove

 Frequently Asked Questions

-How much Section 106 money has Brighton and Hove collected?
+How much unspent Section 106 money does Brighton and Hove hold?

 Does Brighton and Hove charge CIL?